Overview

 will recommend to investment advisory clients or prospective clients, the purchase or sale

-position of interest.
-CCIA employees and persons associated with CCIA are required to
+of interest.
+CCIA employees and persons associated with CCIA are required to follow CCIA

-follow CCIA Code of Ethics.
-Subject to satisfying this policy and applicable laws, officers,
+Code of Ethics.
+Subject to satisfying this policy and applicable laws, officers, directors and

-directors and employees of CCIA and its’ affiliates may trade for their own accounts in
+employees of CCIA and its’ affiliates may trade for their own accounts in securities which are

 In some circumstances employees are permitted to invest in the same securities as clients,